 - The reliability and malleability of sensation: Observation of the world is unavoidable.
 Aristotle says vision is unalterable, but the observer can sometimes change other senses.
 Aristotle’s optics may leave something unexplored.
 The visual is not constant to all observers.
 Color is a function of the effect of wavelength on the observer.
 Some observers are color blind.
 Monet’s impressionistic flights resulted in part from deteriorating vision.
 An opposing opinion on the permanence of data from the senses came from Anglican Bishop Berkeley.
 Fearful of John Locke’s reliance on reasoning as a threat to Faith (yes, capital F), Berkeley claimed that the entire material world was an illusion.
 Stephen, who fears losing his sight, shuts his eyes to the ineluctable.
 This theme also questions whether the artist’s processing of sensation changes the stimulus and the sensation that results.

-- “almosting”: Stephen struggles to bring up the dream memory of the man who offer’s him melon.
-The adverb transforms into verb.
-This reflects the theme of metamorphosis.
-The important idea is that Stephen is still immature as an artist.
-He is the Young Man of Portrait.
-Tindall points out that he performs three actions in this mostly thinking episode.
+- “almosting”: Stephen struggles to bring up the dream memory of the man who offers melon.
+The adverb transforms into a verb.
+The change reflects the theme of metamorphosis.
+The critical idea is that Stephen is still immature as an artist.
+He is the Young Man of A Portrait.
+Tindall points out that Dedalus performs three actions in this mostly thinking episode.
 He urinates.
-He wipes snot on a seaside rock (as he must since Mulligan defiled his hankerkerchief).
+He wipes snot on a seaside rock (as he must since Mulligan defiled his handkerchief).
 He writes a fragment of a poem about fertility on an unused sheet from Deasy’s writing.
 None of these products is artistic.
-Dedalus is not the Artist but is almosting in that direction.
-He is, for the first time in the novel alone and able to exercise demiurgos, the godlike impulse to create.
+Dedalus is not an artist but is almosting in that direction.
+For the first time in the novel alone, he can exercise demiurgos, the godlike impulse to create.